Incremental Transformer Neural Processes: Experiments

 We also benchmark our method against \texttt{WISKI}~\citep{WISKI-GP}, a scalable streaming GP framework.
 While exact GP inference is perfectly Bayesian (yielding a KL gap of zero), \texttt{WISKI} relies on structured kernel interpolation approximations to achieve scalability.
-As shown in \cref{fig:implicit_bayesianness}, these induce a significant loss of Bayesian consistency; \texttt{WISKI} exhibits a higher KL gap than both \texttt{TNP-D} and the \texttt{incTNP} variants, alongside inferior predictive performance.
-This underscores \texttt{incTNP}'s superior performance in streaming, maintaining greater Bayesian consistency and accuracy than established approximate GP baselines.
+As shown in \cref{fig:implicit_bayesianness}, these induce a significant degradation of Bayesian consistency; \texttt{WISKI} exhibits a higher KL gap than both \texttt{TNP-D} and the \texttt{incTNP} variants, alongside inferior predictive performance.
+This underscores \texttt{incTNP}'s superior performance in streaming, maintaining greater Bayesian consistency and accuracy than established approximate GP baselines in this one-at-a-time streaming setting.